Cinema of India: Kannada

-Prashanth Neel's K.G.F (film series) (2018, 2022) is a period action series based on the Kolar Gold Fields.
+Prashanth Neel's K.G.F (2018, 2022) is a period action series based on the Kolar Gold Fields.
 Set in the late 1970s and early 1980s the series follows Raja Krishnappa Bairya aka Rocky (Yash), a Mumbai-based high ranking mercenary born in poverty, to his rise to power in the Kolar Gold Fields and the subsequent uprising as one of the biggest gangster and businessman at that time.
 The film gathered cult following becoming the highest-grossing Kannada film.
 Rishab Shetty's Kantara (2022), received acclaim for showcasing the Bhoota Kola, a native Ceremonial dance performance prevalent among the Hindus of coastal Karnataka.

+Marathi

+Marathi cinema also known as Marathi film industry, is a film industry based in Mumbai, Maharashtra.
+It is the oldest film industry of India.
+The first Marathi movie, Raja Harishchandra of Dadasaheb Phalke was made in 1912, released in 1913 in Girgaon, it was a silent film with Marathi-English intertitles made with full Marathi actors and crew, after the film emerged successful, Phalke made many movies on Hindu mythology.

+In 1932, the first sound film, Ayodhyecha Raja was released, just five years after 1st Hollywood sound film The Jazz Singer (1927).
+The first Marathi film in colour, Pinjara (1972), was made by V. Shantaram.
+In 1960s–70s movies was based on rural, social subjects with drama and humour genre, Nilu Phule was prominent villain that time.
+In 1980s, M. Kothare and Sachin Pilgaonkar made many hit movies on thriller, and comedy genre respectively.
+Ashok Saraf and Laxmikant Berde starred in many of these and emerged as top actors.
+Mid-2000s onwards, the industry frequently made hit movies.

 Cultural context

 K. Moti Gokulsing and Wimal Dissanayake identified six major influences that have shaped Indian popular cinema: